CodeWithEugene/TrackFree.me/README.md

 ## 🧠 What is TrackFree.me?

-**TrackFree.me** is a lightweight, user-friendly web tool designed to help you understand what personal data your favorite apps collect, how that data is used, and what you can do to reduce tracking or delete your data.
+**TrackFree.me** is a privacy-first web tool that helps you understand what personal data your favorite apps collect, how that data is used, and what you can do to reduce tracking or delete your data.

-- **Select** from a list of popular apps.
+- **Chatbot:** Instantly ask about any app and get a friendly summary of its data practices.
-- **See** a breakdown of data types collected.
+- **App Search:** Browse or search for popular apps to see a detailed breakdown.
-- **Get** a privacy risk score.
+- **Privacy Risk Score:** Visual risk assessment for each app.
-- **Receive** clear, actionable recommendations for protecting your digital footprint.
+- **Actionable Guidance:** Step-by-step recommendations for protecting your digital footprint.

 ---